-While I am not learning to fly or exploring various far-flung parts of this delightful orb we ride on I have the the privilege of helping others solve interesting techonolgy problems.
-I also wrote a silly little URL shortener, called uber.hk, some tools to help manage your BlackBerry, track your finances, visualize data, and share your pictures.
+When I am not flying little airplanes or exploring various far-flung parts of this delightful orb we ride on I have the the privilege of helping others solve interesting techonolgy problems.
+In my spare time I also wrote a silly little URL shortener, called uber.hk, some tools to help manage your BlackBerry, track your finances, visualize data, and share your pictures.

 Outside of technology I enjoy travel, which is one of the reasons I enjoy aviation.
-At last count I have visited 4 continents, 39 airports, 4 countries and if Google Latitude is to be believed (cross checked with my United Frequent Flyer program, it seems believable) I have travelled almost 105,000 miles in the last few years.
+At last count I have visited 4 continents, 46 airports, and 4 countries in the last few years.
 At some point I think it would be neat to own a plane, though being a member of the Williamson Flying Club does make it easy to reap the benifits without quite as much of the cost.

 So I found myself stumbling across /r/unixporn/ the other day and a fair number of people seem to use screenfetch to display information about their systems in the screenshots they post.

 While a little geeky, I found myself wondering if I could do something like this for NetApp systems.
 For unrelated reasons I had a FAS3070 sitting in the basement over the weekend so I figured I would give it a whirl.

 If you fancy a copy, it is available over at http://uber.hk/IUMK, which links to my git repository.
 I may eventually make a version that uses the NetApp NMSDK, but for the moment I wanted to avoid that.

 Enjoy, and feel free to e-mail me screenshots of your NetApp systems!

 - Quick and easy bulk DNS record creation with Powershell (A and PTR)

 - Finally finished my dump1090 ADS-B receiver

 - Bluetooth woes with Toyota Entune… solved?